Upgrading self-compiled instances

 git diff origin/PREVIOUS_BRANCH:lib/support/nginx/gitlab origin/BRANCH:lib/support/nginx/gitlab

-If you are using Apache instead of NGINX see the updated Apache templates.
-Also because Apache does not support upstreams behind Unix sockets you must let GitLab Workhorse listen on a TCP port.
-You can do this via /etc/default/gitlab.
+If you are using Apache instead of NGINX, see the updated Apache templates.
+Because Apache does not support upstreams behind Unix sockets, you must let GitLab Workhorse listen on a TCP port by using /etc/default/gitlab.

 SMTP configuration